- NURS FPX 8045 Assessment 7 Conceptualizing a Potential Project

 Satoh et al. (2022) and Trinh et al. (2023) substantiate that, for fall risk factors, interventions should be developed based on the cumulative points’ time to reduce the probability of fall incidences and their ramifications, such as fractures, lengthened hospital stays, and amplified healthcare costs.
 Altogether, the results of these studies support the statement that Cleaveland Clinic experienced the issue of patients’ self-inflicted injuries as a result of falls and other similar injuries, and calls for the organization of a fall prevention program that entails patients’ risks and environmental obstacles.

-Nevertheless, the above data does support the assertion that Cleaveland Clinic should implement a comprehensive fall prevention plan for aesthetic client facilities, but there are also some issues that need further research.
-Nevertheless, it is unclear how it is better to intertwine all these factors to strengthen the adoption process, especially in the area of the healthcare where physicians, and patients have different origins (Lan, Neyens, & Chen, 2019).
+Nevertheless, the above data does support the assertion that Cleaveland Clinic should implement a comprehensive fall prevention plan for aesthetic client facilities, but some issues need further research.
+Nevertheless, it is unclear how it is better to intertwine all these factors to strengthen the adoption process, especially in the area of healthcare where physicians and patients have different origins (Lan, Neyens, & Chen, 2019).

-However, it in one way, one must acknowledge that there are merits that come with the use of multifactorial treatments; it only implies that there could be other ways that has not been explored that could complement the multifactorial approaches such as the technological solutions. g.
+However, in one way, one must acknowledge that there are merits that come with the use of multifactorial treatments; it only implies that there could be other ways that have not been explored that could complement the multifactorial approaches such as the technological solutions. g.

-Technologies utilizable onto the patients, surveillance systems, community services and supports all have their drawbacks specific of the post-discharge surveillance and the reinforcement of identified fall preventive measures.
-Hoping to identify measures facilitating IP collaboration, the engagement of the patient’s and families, and compliance with the developed intervention activities while working at the hospital, facing numerous time constraints and other barriers should be an area of the future research.
+Technologies utilizable to the patients, surveillance systems, community services, and supports all have their drawbacks specific to post-discharge surveillance and the reinforcement of identified fall preventive measures.
+Hoping to identify measures facilitating IP collaboration, the engagement of the patients and families, and compliance with the developed intervention activities while working at the hospital, facing numerous time constraints and other barriers should be an area of future research.

 Recommendations to Stakeholders

-The following recommendations are offered to address the practice shortfall with regards to patient falls and injuries within Cleaveland Clinic using the findings of this study in conjunction with prior investigations.
-Out of all the elderly people, those at ‘high risk’ are those who have had a previous fall, have been hospitalised in the previous 1 year, or depend on others to perform their ADLs as identified by Clemson et al (2023); specific home fallhazard reduction interventions are feasible for these high-risk individuals.
+The following recommendations are offered to address the practice shortfall in inpatient falls and injuries within Cleaveland Clinic using the findings of this study in conjunction with prior investigations.
+Out of all the elderly people, those at ‘high risk’ are those who have had a previous fall, have been hospitalized in the previous 1 year, or depend on others to perform their ADLs as identified by Clemson et al (2023); specific home fall hazard reduction interventions are feasible for these high-risk individuals.

-Unfortunately, it would take some Environmental modifications (for example, prophylactic actions that reduce the risk of falling at home or the use of appropriate walking aids), physical activity and balance training (the aspects of virtual reality mentioned by Ren et al. 2023) Along with the staff and patient education; and addressing psychological factors, such as fear of falling, as discussed by Rodrigues et al. 2023.
-In another study by Dykes et al. (2023) it was identified that a simple decrease in the incidences of inpatient falls and further falls related injuries was realized to reduce the over all health care costs hence proposing that the application of a wide and expansive intervention to prevent falls could be economically effective to implement.
+Unfortunately, it would take some Environmental modifications (for example, prophylactic actions that reduce the risk of falling at home or the use of appropriate walking aids), physical activity, and balance training (the aspects of virtual reality mentioned by Ren et al. 2023) Along with the staff and patient education; and addressing psychological factors, such as fear of falling, as discussed by Rodrigues et al. 2023.
+In another study by Dykes et al. (2023) it was identified that a simple decrease in the incidences of inpatient falls and further falls-related injuries were realized to reduce the overall healthcare costs hence proposing that the application of a wide and expansive intervention to prevent falls could be economically effective to implement.

 According to the literature analysis, Cleaveland Clinic should implement a multi-faceted fall preventative strategy.
-The existing literatures of moderate systematic reviews and meta analyses indicate that a multi-component intervention for decreasing falls, the number of patients who fall and consequences linked with falls such as fractures, longer hospital stays and high health costs may be helpful.
+The existing literature of moderate systematic reviews and meta-analyses indicate that a multi-component intervention for decreasing falls, the number of patients who fall, and consequences linked with falls such as fractures, longer hospital stays, and high health costs may be helpful.

-To enhance the interprofessional collaboration, the involvement of the patient and the family, and the compliance with the components of the intervention in a hospital setting, it is necessary to consider what barriers may be addressed and what enablers can be applied to the topic in order to conduct the further research.
+To enhance interprofessional collaboration, the involvement of the patient and the family, and compliance with the components of the intervention in a hospital setting, it is necessary to consider what barriers may be addressed and what enablers can be applied to the topic to conduct further research.

-Regarding the broad fall prevention program, there will be the need to integrate and sustain it in practice as a way of catering for the needs of the particular health-care institution as well as its customers.
+Regarding the broad fall prevention program, there will be the need to integrate and sustain it in practice as a way of catering to the needs of the particular healthcare institution as well as its customers.
 Studies other than these pilot investigations can shed light on how this goal is to be attained.

 Communicating with Stakeholders

-For this reason, stakeholders management commensurate with identification of all the stakeholders and how it is possible to manage every stakeholder during implementation of Cleaveland Clinic’s comprehensive fall prevention program.
-When it comes to multifactorial treatments for the reduction of falls in community settings, processes such as intervention, involvement, and contribution of the learners (Turner et al. , 2020).
+For this reason, stakeholder management is commensurate with the identification of all the stakeholders and how it is possible to manage every stakeholder during the implementation of Cleaveland Clinic’s comprehensive fall prevention program.
+When it comes to multifactorial treatments for the reduction of falls in community settings, processes such as intervention, involvement, and contribution of the learners (Turner et al., 2020).

 So that the message being conveyed is easily understood and also courteous regarding the implementation team and their demands in the hospital, it has to be created with them specifically in mind.
 To overcome such chances of complications, there is a need to have daily interdisciplinary team meetings, formation of focus group teams, and open communication channels.